Zivotu/vjera_website/README.md

 The contents here mirror the folder structure and source files visible in Lovable's code view.
 You can continue building the project in Lovable or use this as a reference in your own IDE.
 ## Backend

 A simple Express + Prisma backend lives in the `server/` folder.
-The project uses SQLite by default but can switch to another database by editing `DATABASE_PROVIDER` and `DATABASE_URL` in `.env`.
+The Prisma schema is configured for SQLite by default.
+To use another database, update the `provider` field in `server/prisma/schema.prisma` and the `DATABASE_URL` value in `.env`.

 ### Setup